 - We are committed to developing to developing the knowledge and skills of all staff to manage the challenges of the range of needs in the school, and to ensure that all support is of high quality

-- Training is bespoke to the needs of each individual staff member and may include additional training depending on needs of the pupils with whom they work or career enhancement opportunities.
+- Training is also bespoke to the needs of each individual staff member, discussed in their performance management, and may include additional training depending on needs of the pupils with whom they work or career enhancement opportunities

 How do we evaluate the effectiveness of our provision?

-- Member of the SLT hold termly Learning Walks/Observations to review effectiveness of provision.
+- Member of the SLT hold weekly Learning Walks/Observations to review effectiveness of provision

 - Termly pupil progress meetings are held